WCS-Marine/local-reef-pressures/README.md

 Supplementary Figure 9 | `analysis/Analysis.R`
 Supplementary Figure 10 | `analysis/Analysis BCU medians.R`
 Supplementary Figure 12 | `data-raw/Read_layers.R`
+Supplementary Figure 13 | `analysis/Analysis BCU medians.R`

 Please note that Supplementary Figure 11 was made with QGis and annotated in Power Point, there is no R code to produce it

-### 2.3 Getting the list of BCUs with their top and second-top pressure
+### 2.3 Getting the list of climatic refugia with their top and second-top pressure
 Run `analysis/Analysis BCU medians.R`.

 ### 2.4 Extracting pressure values for a given set of sites